 We invite students into an awareness of the presence and inspiration of a God who loves us and calls us to the fullness of life.
-We provide an open, engaging, relational environment through conversations, programs, and spaces that allow for depth, authenticity and growth of a mature faith life.
-We strive to live the charism of the Sisters of St. Joseph of Carondelet, one of unioning love that calls us to serve a world in need to the dear neighbor without distinction.
+We provide an open, engaging, relational environment through conversations, programs, and spaces that allow for depth, authenticity, and growth of a mature faith life.
+We strive to live the charism of the Sisters of St. Joseph of Carondelet, one of unifying love that calls us to serve a world in need for the good of the dear neighbor without distinction.

-With many partners of goodwill on campus, in St. Louis, and across the world we engage students through retreats, works of justice, worship, reflection, interfaith dialogue, and immersion experiences.
-Any students wanting to get involved in Campus Ministry may stop by the Campus Ministry office Medaille Hall Room 50 or email ministry@fontbonne.edu.
+With many partners of goodwill on campus, in St. Louis, and across the world we engage students through retreats, works of justice, worship, reflection, interfaith dialogues, and immersion experiences.
+Any students wanting to get involved in Campus Ministry may stop by the Campus Ministry office in Medaille Hall Room 404 or email ministry@fontbonne.edu.